 Please note that the sample above has no formatting (no bold, no CAPS).
 Please note that the presentations are listed with numbers and then five spaces and then the information.
 They are NOT INDENTED as some word processing panels will do automatically unless you turn off auto-format.
 Book titles are italicized.
 If the conference organizer can cut and paste, then everything goes quickly.

-- Provide the exact title of the session as you wish it listed in the program.
+A. Provide the exact Title of the Session as you wish it listed in the Program.
 (Please try to be both concise and precise).
-Please do NOT use all CAPS or special fonts or highlighting or Bold or any special formatting in any part of the material you send!
+Please do NOT use CAPS or special fonts or highlighting or Bold or any special formatting in any part of the material you send!

-- On the second line, please write: Organized by Name of Your Society
+B. On the second line, please write Organized by Name of Your Society

-- Because of the complexity of the program, we cannot permit individual societies to request specific time slots, but you may designate two preferred days and request either morning or afternoon.
-The conference director will attempt to honor all reasonable requests provided the required program information arrives by January 30, 2017, but no promises or guarantees can be made.
+G. Because of the complexity of the program, we cannot permit individual societies to request specific time slots, but you may designate two preferred days and request either morning or afternoon.
+The conference director will attempt to honor all reasonable requests provided the required program information arrives by January 30, 2018, but no promises or guarantees can be made.

-- Please note that the ALA also welcomes roundtable discussions.
+3. Please note that the ALA also welcomes Round Table Discussions.
 The difference between a panel and a round table is that a round table usually has a Moderator who is participating in the discussion (instead of a Chair who simply introduces speakers and monitors time) and more than 4 (four) participants.
 Roundtable presentations may or may not have titles listed but round table presentations normally are 8 (eight) minutes or less in length.

-- If you wish to also schedule a business meeting for your society, please request business meeting and provide any desired days and times.
+4. If you wish to also schedule a business meeting for your society, please request Business Meeting and provide any desired days and times.
 It is important that you let the conference director know if you wish the business meeting to come before or after a panel.
 Please note that we cannot guarantee to provide specific times, but we will usually try to put the business meeting directly after one of your sessions.

-- Please note that we no longer need you to provide the email address or mailing address of your participants since ALL communication with your panel will go through you.
+5. Please note that we no longer need you to provide the email address or mailing address of your participants since ALL communication with your panel will go through you.
+We count on you to inform your participant of such basic facts as the need to register and pay the conference fee.

 Please include a phone number where you can be reached in the event that the conference director is unable to email you.

-The conference director will confirm the receipt of all emails within 3 business days.
+The conference director will normally confirm the receipt of all emails within 3 business days.
 The conference director may refer you to the website but will never send you an attachment to open, because of the danger of computer viruses.
 By the second week in March, the conference director will let you know the day on which your panel or panels are scheduled.
 You should inform your participants of the day and instruct them to register using the information on the website at www.americanliterature.org and explaining that their early registration and payment saves the organization time and money.
 You will also inform them to check the on-line program for accuracy and to send any corrections to both you and the conference director.
+You should also inform them that participants who fail to register by May 1 will be dropped from the program.